 The last thing I wanted was for our long-term goals to short-change our summer fun and the memories we hope to make as a family.

 Instead of jam-packed calendars and commitments, I am looking at this summer as an opportunity to make new memories as a family, day by day, moment by (simple) moment.

-To be honest, big vacations just haven’t been in our budget for the last few years.
+To be honest, big vacations aren’t usually in our budget.
 It’s part of the sacrifice of me working less hours to have more time at home with the kids.